pkruskal/data_science_cookicutter/README.md

-# data science cookicutter template
+# Data science cookicutter template
 This is a generic template for datascience procects

 - set up to work off of Docker / Docker-compose for projects